-- Essential county services will be maintained as long as conditions permit. - An emergency will require prompt and effective response and recovery operations by County emergency services, disaster relief, volunteer organizations, and the private sector. - All emergency response staffs are trained and experienced in operating under NIMS/ICS. - Each responding city and county agency will utilize existing directives and procedures in responding to major emergencies/disasters. - Environmental, technological, and civil emergencies may be of a magnitude and severity that State and Federal assistance are required. - State support of County emergency operations will be based on the principal of self-help.
+- Essential county services will be maintained as long as conditions permit. - An emergency will require prompt and effective response and recovery operations by County emergency services, disaster relief, volunteer organizations, and the private sector. - All emergency response staff are trained and experienced in operating under NIMS/ICS. - Each responding city and county agency will utilize existing directives and procedures in responding to major emergencies/disasters. - Environmental, technological, and civil emergencies may be of a magnitude and severity that State and Federal assistance are required. - State support of County emergency operations will be based on the principal of self-help.
 The County will be responsible for utilizing all available local resources along with initiating mutual aid and cooperative assistance agreements before requesting assistance from the State. - Considering shortages of time, space, equipment, supplies, and personnel during a catastrophic disaster, self-sufficiency will be necessary for the first hours or days following the event. - Marion County's population can increase dramatically throughout the year, reflecting an influx of tourists, seasonal residents, daily visitors, and recreation enthusiasts.
 Local emergency planning efforts focus on accommodating residents while preparing for changes in population trends throughout the year.
-However, significant increases to the local population may introduce challenges in meeting the needs of non-residents and other travelers during an emergency or disaster.

-- Parts or all of Marion County may be affected by environmental and technological emergencies within or near County lines. - The United States Department of Homeland Security provides threat conditions over the United States and identifies possible targets.
-A major power or country posturing for a nuclear attack would generally be recognized by a buildup of international tension to a crisis situation, allowing time for preparation. - A terrorist-related incident or attack without warning may or may not occur.
+However, significant increases to the local population may introduce challenges in meeting the needs of non-residents and other travelers during an emergency or disaster. - The United States Department of Homeland Security provides threat conditions over the United States and identifies possible targets.
+A major power or country posturing for a nuclear attack would generally be recognized by a buildup of international tension to a crisis situation, allowing time for preparation. - A terrorist-related incident may attack without warning.
 If such an attack occurs, Marion County could be subject to radioactive fallout or other Weapons of Mass Destruction (WMD).
-In accordance with national nuclear civil protection policy, two options have been developed to counteract such a threat: population protection and shelter in-place programs. - Outside assistance will be available in most major emergency/disaster situations that affect this county.
-Although this plan defines procedures for coordinating such assistance, it is essential for Marion County to be prepared to carry out disaster-response and short-term actions on an independent basis.
-Support from other county, state, and federal agencies may be delayed or inadequate, depending upon the nature, scope, and location of the incident and availability of resources. - Control over County resources will remain at the County level even though the Governor has the legal authority to assume control when a State Declaration of Emergency has been issued. - County communication and work centers may be irreparably damaged or rendered temporarily inoperable during an emergency response.
+In accordance with national nuclear civil protection policy, two options have been developed to counteract such a threat: population protection and shelter in-place programs.

+- It's probable, outside assistance will be available in most major emergency/disaster situations that affect this county.
+Although this plan defines procedures for coordinating such assistance, it is essential for Marion County to be prepared to carry out disaster-response and short-term actions on an independent basis, due to the fact that support from other counties, state, and federal agencies may be delayed or inadequate, depending upon the nature, scope, and location of the incident and availability of resources. - Control over County resources will remain at the County level even though the Governor has the legal authority to assume control when a State Declaration of Emergency has been issued. - County communication and work centers may be irreparably damaged or rendered temporarily inoperable during an emergency response.
 Normal operations can be disrupted during a general emergency; however, the County should still operate effectively if public officials, first responders, employees, volunteers, and residents are: - Familiar with established policies and procedures; - Assigned pre-designated tasks; - Provided with assembly instructions; and - Formally trained in their duties, roles, and responsibilities required during emergency operations.